WasmEdge/WasmEdge/docs/book/en/src/sdk/c/externref.md

 # Customized External References

+> *This part has moved to <https://wasmedge.org/docs/embed/c/externref>.
+Please use our new docs.*

 [External References](https://webassembly.github.io/spec/core/syntax/types.html#syntax-reftype) denotes an opaque and unforgettable reference to a host object.
 A new `externref` type can be passed into a Wasm module or returned from it.
 The Wasm module cannot reveal an `externref` value's bit pattern, nor create a fake host reference by an integer value.

 ## Tutorial